Forced to Retire from

 When we drove coast-to-coast and when Mike drove regionally, we mostly hauled dry vans.
 Beside occasionally wrestling with a landing gear, the most physical effort we usually expended consisted of opening and closing trailer doors.
 Since most of our freight was "drop and hook," we rarely lumped our own loads.

-Now that Mike has a local truck driving job hauling a flatbed, he has to strap his loads every day (sometimes multiple times a day) and tarp his loads (cover them with a tarp) when required.
-This job is much more physically demanding than hauling a dry van.
+When Mike had a local truck driving job hauling a flatbed, he has to strap his loads every day (sometimes multiple times a day) and tarp his loads (cover them with a tarp) when required.
+This required him to climb up on top of his load and wrestle with a tarp weighing about 100 pounds.
+Obviously, this job was much more physically demanding than hauling a dry van.

 Because of its physical demands you might voluntarily leave trucking to keep from expending this amount of physical effort.